CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language for the web

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Git is a version control .
+It keeps track of projects , and allows many collaborors to work on a project at the same time .
+Github is an online platform to store projects .
+It's an online backup of projects.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+A personal copy of the repositoery will be made then changes can be added to it without affecting the original one.
 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+The repository will be downloaded to the local computer.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+A method of submitting contributions to the project .

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see The whole changes of the repository.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+Send the changes you made on your local repository to Github

 ## Question 14